研究社 新英和中辞典 |

 mean (not comparable)

-- (obsolete) Middling in quality or excellence; moderately good, tolerable.
+- (obsolete) Middling; intermediate; moderately good, tolerable.

 派生語